sanaahn/getting-and-cleaning-data-Week-4-Assignment/README.md

 These files are located in this repository:

 The README.md fie provides a summary regarding how this data set was created.
-Then there's a codebook explaing the contents of the data.
+Then there's a codebook explaining the contents of the data.
 An R script which has the code used to clean the raw data in order to create a tidy data set which can be used for analysis in future.
 Lastly the tidy data text file.